tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## Duties under the Law:

-The Health and Safety at Work Act 1974 places a legal duty on ARK Co-Living Ltd to ensure that staff at all levels are “competent” to undertake their duties.
+The Health and Safety at Work Act 1974 places a legal duty on GOP Co-Living Ltd to ensure that staff at all levels are “competent” to undertake their duties.
 Competency is usually acquired through the provision of adequate information, instruction, training and supervision, plus relevant experience.
 However competency cannot be achieved by experience alone and therefore a structured programme of information, instruction and training is essential to ensure competency.

 This legal duty is expanded on by the Management of Health and Safety at Work Regulations 1999, which identifies situations where health and safety training is particularly important e.g.